himanshu-daga/Python-basics-quick-glance/README.md

 list[3] # used to access elements of a list (Note- indexing starts from index 0) list[1:4], list[2:], list[:8] # different slicings of a list to get a sublist
-    (Note- [a:b] means a to b, not including b) list.split() # splits the lists into different parts about every space i.e. gives a list of words list.split('@') # splits the lists into different parts about the symbol in single quotes
+    (Note- [a:b] means a to b, not including b) list.split() # splits a line into different parts about every space i.e. gives a list of words list.split('@') # splits the list into different parts about the symbol in single quotes
 ```

 ## Dictionaries